codeborne/klite/TUTORIAL.md

 To get more information about any class or function, navigate freely inside to see how it works and what optional parameters does it provide.

+You can also use the [Klite + Svelte project template](https://github.com/codeborne/klite-starter) repo.

 ## Dependencies

 Create a Kotlin Gradle project in IntelliJ IDEA, then add the Klite dependency to the `build.gradle.kts` file: